 To help make the "Droughtlander" go by faster, THR rounded up all the news, castings and first look photos from season three in one handy place.

-We'll continue to update this post as more castings are announced.
+We'll continue to update this post as more details are announced.

 Production on season three of Outlander, which will cover all of book three Voyager, began in early September.
 The 13-episode season will pick up right after Claire (Caitriona Balfe) traveled through the stones to return to her life in 1948.